maplibre/maplibre-gl-directions/CONTRIBUTING.md

 - `npm run dev:doc` - continuously rebuilds the contents of the `/doc_dist` folder parsing comments inside the `/src` folder.

 - `npm run dev:demo` - starts a vite-powered development server for the Demo project.
-The Demo project targets the library from the `/dist` folder via a symlinked `maplibre-gl-directions` package.
+The Demo project targets the library from the `/dist` folder via a symlinked `@maplibre/maplibre-gl-directions` package.

 - `npm run build` - Combines `npm run format`, `npm run build:lib`, `npm run build:doc` and `npm run build:demo` into a single call.